top of page

 Second Leg: Shenzhen to Sydney (CZ3071, A330)

-This flight was on an older A330 and due to y previous sector on a brand spanking new A350 my expectations needed adjusting.
+This flight was on an older A330 and due to my previous sector on a brand spanking new A350 my expectations needed adjusting.
 The cabin felt dated, and the hard product was showing its age, older seats and a general “functional but uninspired” design.
 That said, the seat was still lie-flat and reasonably comfortable, and again, the service was excellent.

 The entertainment system was still very good, with plenty to keep me occupied for the overnight flight to Australia.
 I watched Gladiator 2, wow what a movie!
 I never felt bored a big plus.